How to Empower Deskless Employees – 8 Effective Ways

-Empowering deskless employees can be challenging regardless of the industry or company size.
-This is because these employees typically work outside a traditional office setting and have limited interaction with team members.
+Deskless employees face many challenges as they typically work outside a traditional office setting and have limited interaction with team members.
 Moreover, there are several other factors that contribute to employees feeling disconnected and disengaged, such as:

 Limited Access to the Right Information

 Deskless workers often face challenges accessing the right information, including updates on machinery, schedules, operations, training materials, etc. As they do not have access to the technology, it makes it difficult to inform them about changes in work processes.
 As a part of an organization, it is essential for these deskless workers to be well-informed and knowledgeable.

 According to a survey conducted by McKinsey, employees spend an average of 1.8 hours every day – or about 9.3 hours per week – searching and gathering information.

 Understand the Needs and Wants of Deskless Workers

 Effective communication is essential with deskless employees as it creates a positive and productive work environment.
 However, for some deskless employees, communicating with team members or technicians can be a challenge.

 Deskless employees may not have access to traditional communication channels, which office-based employees commonly use.
 This limited access to communication channels makes deskless employees feel disconnected from their organization.